dcunited001/dcunited001.github.io/_posts/2016-06-17-divergents-and-directional-antennae-2-measurement-and-inference.md

 longer, then the molecules will continue randomly floating around until they find something to interact with.
-The pattern of space in the human brain that a drug would normally bind to forms a kind of neural fingerprint.
+The pattern of space in the human brain that a drug would normally bind to forms a kind of neuropharmacological fingerprint.

 This is incredibly complicated and hard to measure.
 And leads into another subject on predictive medicene, which I will write on soon.
 The point here is that the spatial information trumps genetic information.
 The distribution of receptors matters a lot more than the phenotype of the patient's genetics.
-AND IT IS MUCH HARDER TO MEASURE!
+And again, **it is much harder to measure!**

+For some CYP450 enzymes in the liver, their relative quantities could be measured by observing plasma concentrations of a drug metabolized by them, but that's invasive.
+And still, there are many drugs which are acted on or interfere with the action of multiple CYP450 enzymes, making it difficult to ensure accurate testing.
+If your blood cholesterol tests are inaccurate because of recent diet changes, quantifying individual CYP450 levels would be two or three orders of magnitude harder.

 ### Competing Chemicals Change the Neural Fingerprint